I first heard about negative interest rates a few months back but thought those murmurs were from people who wear tin foil hats.

 There is so much to talk about here.

 I’ve switched my super fund to defensive.
 I haven’t done this lightly but I had put it in my diary to review this in July and switch out.
-I’ve been thinking America will tank for a while but I thought Trump’s tax cuts to corporate America might trickle down and cause some increased productivity and push this bull run further.
+I’ve been thinking America will tank for a while.
+I thought Trump’s tax cuts to corporate America might trickle down and cause some increased productivity and push this bull run further.

 Now you might think, Will, that’s exactly what’s happened, their share market is at record highs.
 Instead reinvesting these tax cuts back into business these company directors have bought back shares in their own companies which has inflated the price even further.